-My biggest gripe in GNOME Shell appears to be fixed.
+My biggest gripe in GNOME Shell is finally fixed.

-I know you’re thinking: “Joey, you’ve been here before, dude” and I have.
-But this time it’s different.
-Code has been committed.
-Code has been merged.
-It is actually happening.
+I know what you’re thinking: “Joey, you’ve been here before, dude” — and I have.
+But this time it’s different: code has been committed, code has been merged; it is actually happening.

 For the rest of you wondering what I’m amped up about, I’ll explain.

 Open the Applications grid on the Ubuntu desktop — or any Linux distro using GNOME Shell — and you’re greeted by an alphabetised gallery of application launchers:

 But pay closer attention to the grid.
 You’ll notice that many app labels are not complete.
 Some trail off into ellipses.